Quick summary

 And these scenarios are just the tip of the iceberg.
 In any case, we have methods that will efficiently tackle each of them.

-6 Ways to Recover Deleted Steam Files
+7 Ways to Recover Deleted Steam Files

-Option #1: Restore Saves From Recycle Bin
+Option #1: Restore Saves from the Recycle Bin

 If you’ve accidentally deleted your saves/game folder, you’ll first want to go to the Recycle Bin.
 If you didn’t use Shift + Delete, you’ll likely find your files there.
 When you find the data that you wish to retrieve, right-click on it and select Restore.
 This will move it back to its original location.